Lemonhead (candy): Commercial success

 Lemonhead candies have been commercially successful since their inception.
 Lemonheads and other sour candy can also be attributed an increase in growth in non-chocolate confectioners’ sales as opposed to chocolate companies’ sales in the 2015 fiscal year.
 CEO of Ferrara Candy, Todd Siwak, said, “We are seeing a desire in Millennials for cherry gummy candy, especially with sour, sweet, and intense flavors”.

-Appearance in popular culture
+Trivia

 Advertisements

 Being the product of a Chicago company, Ferrara Pan was a prominent sponsor of The Bozo Show on WGN-TV (along with its national superstation feed), with Lemonhead specifically promoted, and a gift package of various Ferrara Pan candies often being given as a close-bucket prize during the "Grand Prize Game".

 In the 1980s, Lemonhead candy advertisements were mostly centered around sports.
 The commercials followed a similar pattern and featured a children's sports team; the player who made a mistake would be labeled the "lemonhead".

 In the 2010s, Lemonhead candy commercials featured athletes as well as the Lemonhead mascot.
 The mascot was pictured alongside popular athletes scoring in games or otherwise achieving athletic success.

 In 2014, the company rebranded the mascot to feature a more mature figure as the face of Lemonhead candies.